SoPR/horas/readmes/en/README-devs-design-en.md

 # Once the image is created you can create the container
 $ docker-compose up -d

-# When the containers are created and running you can then run Django manage commands
-$ docker-compose exec web python manage.py collectstatic

-# Django migrate and initial data load
-$ python manage.py migrate
-$ python manage.py loaddata apps/profiles/fixtures/admin.json
 ```

 The docker-compose.yml file contains all the configuration needed to have a running instance of Horas.